Joaquín Robles López

 Joaquín Robles López (born June 8, 1964) is a Spanish politician for the Vox party.

+Biography

 Lopez studied a degree in philosophy at the University of Murcia and then worked as a teacher and professor at the Universidad San Juan de la Cruz.
-In the Spanish general election of April 2019 he was elected to the Congress of Deputies for the Murcia constituency, and again during the November 2019 election.
+In the Spanish general election of April 2019 he was elected to the Congress of Deputies for the Murcia constituency, and again during the November 2019 election and 2023 election.